Montana Court Records

 Traffic misdemeanors are somewhere between felonies and infractions in terms of severity.
 Misdemeanors attract fines higher than infractions, loss of driving privileges, and a possible jail term of not more than one year.
 As is with felonies in Montana, there are specific penalties allocated to named misdemeanors.
 Therefore each case of a misdemeanor is assessed on its merit by the judge.

-Examples Of Traffic Misdemeanors In Montana?
+Examples Of Traffic Misdemeanors In Montana

 Minor infractions with a potential threat to human safety may be scaled up as a misdemeanor in Montana.
 Some of them are:

-• Tailgating
+- Tailgating

-• Wrong lane driving
+- Wrong lane driving

-• Running a red light traffic signal
+- Running a red light traffic signal

-• Failure to yield the right of way
+- Failure to yield the right of way

-• Driving too slowly
+- Driving too slowly

-• Refusal to slow down for a school bus
+- Refusal to slow down for a school bus

-• Not slowing down at an intersection
+- Not slowing down at an intersection

 What Constitutes A Traffic Infraction In Montana?

 Traffic infractions constitute minor offenses in Montana.
 There are laid down guidelines for awarding ticket fines and points to infractions in the state.
-While voided tickets close traffic infraction cases in the state, the cumulative effect of repeat infractions is the award of stiffer penalties such a the suspension of driver’s license, higher fines, and other collateral damages associated with the existence of a criminal record.
+While voided tickets close traffic infraction cases in the state, the cumulative effect of repeat infractions is the award of stiffer penalties such as the suspension of driver’s license, higher fines, and other collateral damages associated with the existence of a criminal record.

-Traffic infractions in Montana include:
+Traffic infractions in Montana may include:

-• Illegal U-turn
+- Illegal U-turn

-• Distracted driving
+- Distracted driving

-• Parking violations
+- Parking violations

-• Wrongful overtaking
+- Wrongful overtaking

-• Ignoring traffic signs
+- Ignoring traffic signs

-• Driving too closely to an emergency vehicle
+- Driving too closely to an emergency vehicle

-• Going beyond speed limits
+- Going beyond speed limits

 How Does A Traffic Ticket Work In Montana?

 A traffic ticket is an authorized slip handed to a traffic law violator.
 This slip contains information about the offense, the penalty, the due date for payment or appearance in court, the violator’s name and license information, and the ticketing officer’s name.
 It also gives the address of the court where the case is to be filed.
 For minor violations, an appearance in court is usually unnecessary if the ticketed individual is willing to pay the fine.
-Some other infractions require compulsory attendance of a court hearing.
+Some other infractions may require compulsory attendance of a court hearing.
 Either way, it is mandatory to fulfill all obligations on or before the due date.
 Failure to do so may attract the suspension of driving privileges or the issuance of an arrest warrant by the court.

 When an individual receives a ticket, they must enter either a guilty plea or a “not guilty’ plea.
-A “not guilty” plea means that the defendant will proceed to pay the ticket.
+A “not guilty” plea generally means that defendants proceed to pay the ticket.
 It is an admission of guilt if a court appearance is not mandatory.
 On the other hand, a defendant may wish to fight the ticket in court.
 A “not guilty” plea would initiate a court hearing for the individual if there were not one already.
-If the individual is discharged or acquitted, all paid fees will be returned in full.
+If the individual is discharged or acquitted, all paid fees are generally returned.
 Also, all prospective convictions regarding the case will be dropped from the driving record.
 A guilty plea and the payment of a fine will close the case, but a report of the conviction is sent to the Montana Motor Vehicle Division (MVD) in the state.
-The MVD enters the report as points on the driving record of the individual.
-An accumulation of 30 points in three years may lead to the revocation of the driver’s license.
-Some of the violations that attract points are:

-• Driving during the suspension of a license- six points
+- Driving during the suspension of a license- six points

-• Driving without an insurance- four points
+- Driving without an insurance- four points

-• Speeding- three points
+- Speeding- three points

-• Other moving violations- two points
+- Other moving violations- two points

-• Driving under the influence (DUI)- 10 points
+- Driving under the influence (DUI)- 10 points

 Are Driving Records Public In Montana?